- Antifreeze poisoning occurs when pets drink antifreeze containing ethylene glycol.

 Once kidney failure has begun, it may be difficult to save the animal because the damage from antifreeze is often irreversible.

-There are a number of steps you can take to prevent your pet from drinking antifreeze:
+How Can I Protect My Pet From Antifreeze Poisoning?There are a number of steps you can take to prevent your pet from drinking antifreeze: